chen4169/CS180Project4/README.md

 Libin Chen - Submitted Vocareum workspace

 3.
-Product – A class with normal setter and getter methods used for creating product object with all the information (id, name, description, quantity, price, seller).
-It is like a product.

-Seller – A class with normal setter and getter methods used for creating seller object with information (username, password, id, name).
-It is like a seller account.

-Customer – A class with normal setter and getter methods used for creating customer object with information (username, password, id, name).
-It is like a customer account.

 Database – A class with methods to search information from the database, add product to the database, add market, add seller, add customer, delete account, update information of the database.
 It is an important class with many useful tools for the program to interact with the database.

-Market – A class with all the functionalities of the program that can provide interface to the user for interactions.
-This class will make use of all other classes of project 4 to accomplish the desired functions we want for a marketplace application.
+Methods that would change the value in the database file is synchronized to avoid race condition.
+And only the Server will use this class for project 5.

+Server - A class that set up the network to handle request from multiple clients, it will create a Database object and use it accordingly.
+All the requests will be leading with a command index to indecate what the client want the Server to do.
+It will create a new thread if a new client try to connect to it.

+Marketplace – This class is the entry of the program, it has sign in and log in functions for the user to select and it will check if the user is a seller or customer then run the corresponding client class by passing the socket, in, and out objects, and the user informaton.